 Visitors

 The board welcomes and encourages visits to school by parents/guardians, community members, and interested educators.
+Parents are assured access to their child’s classroom as well as school sponsored activities for purposes of observing class procedure, teaching material, and class conduct.
+However, such observation must not disrupt the classroom or learning activity.
+Parents are asked to provide 24 hour notice ahead of observing classrooms.
 The superintendent or designee will establish guidelines governing school visits to insure orderly operation of the educational process and the safety of students and staff.

 Disruption of School Operations